zolutionspartners/php_evaluation/README.md

 Bonus: List the top user agents (and their %'s) and try to separate any malicious request from the "good" ones.</b>

 See file 'http_log_parser.php', which contains a class for parsing an HTTP log.
+Calling the <code>get_stats()</code> method on the class object, with the path to the logfile you wish to parse, will return an array containing the requested data, which can be used to populate a report in the desired format.

 <h2>2-PHP code analysis</h2>